brykek/bold-idea-laptop-tracker/backend/README.md

 Login and user creation endpoints are the only ones publicly accessible.

+Note that at time of deployment, a SUPERADMIN user will need to be created manually and entered into the system.
+A JavaScript code snippet can be created to generate the required information to be inserted into MySQL.

 ## Future Enhancements
 Some enhancements that can improve the application at a later date:
 - Rename endpoints to resource centric names